Simultaneous analysis of approximate leave-one-out cross-validation and mean-field inference

 with probability at least $1-c/n$ for some absolute constant $c>0$.
 Furthermore, if $R$ in \eqref{hat_b_square_loss} is $(\mu n,I_p)$-strongly convex then in the same event

 \end{proposition} With \eqref{result-trAtrV-df} and \eqref{conclusion_W_i_squares_loss}, we see that

 can be used interchangeably in results of the form \eqref{mean_field_approx_LOO_informal} up to a small error term of order $\sqrt{\log(n)/n}$.
 The proof given below relies mostly on the rotational invariance of the square loss and the Gaussian distribution.
 Smoothness of the regularizer is irrelevant.
-Inequality \eqref{conclusion_H_ii_tr-H_n} only requires convexity of the regularizer, while for \eqref{conclusion_W_i_squares_loss} we additionally assume strong-convexity as this is a simple condition that lets us control $1/(1-\tr[H]/n)$.
-Controlling $1/(1-\tr[H]/n)$ without strong-convexity is possible, e.g., \cite{celentano2020lasso}, however this requires more involved arguments and different assumptions such as small-enough sparsity of $\beta^*$ \cite{celentano2020lasso,bellec2020out_of_sample}.
+Inequality \eqref{conclusion_H_ii_tr-H_n} only requires convexity of the regularizer, while for \eqref{conclusion_W_i_squares_loss} we additionally assume strong convexity as this is a simple condition that lets us control $1/(1-\tr[H]/n)$.
+Controlling $1/(1-\tr[H]/n)$ without strong convexity is possible, e.g., \cite{celentano2020lasso}, however this requires more involved arguments and different assumptions such as small-enough sparsity of $\beta^*$ \cite{celentano2020lasso,bellec2020out_of_sample}.

-Let us explain with an example how \eqref{conclusion_H_ii_tr-H_n} can be used with existing results in mean-field asymptotics to draw conclusions about ALO-CV cross-validation.
+Let us explain with an example how \eqref{conclusion_H_ii_tr-H_n} can be used with existing results in mean-field asymptotics to draw conclusions about ALO-CV.
 By Theorems 7 and 8 in \cite{celentano2020lasso}, for any 1-Lipschitz function $\phi:\R^n\to\R$, if the sparsity of $\beta^*$ is small enough (in the sense of the phase transition studied in \cite{celentano2020lasso}), the Lasso $\hat b$ satisfies the convergence in probability

 where $Z\sim N(0,1)$ and $\tau_*^2$ is such that of $\sigma^2 + \|\Sigma^{1/2}(\hat b - \beta^*)\|_2^2 - \tau_*^2 \to^P 0$ in the linear model $y=X\beta^* + \eps$ where $X$ has iid $N(0,\Sigma)$ rows and $\eps\sim N(0,\sigma^2 I_n)$ is independent of $X$.
 Consider a test function $g:\R^2\to\R$ in \eqref{err_b_hat} of the form $g(a, y) = \varphi(a-y)$, so that the ALO-CV estimate \eqref{alo} is